jappeace/cut-the-crap/Readme.md

 This is an automatic video editing program and splitting program.
-This was inspired by [jumpcutter](https://github.com/carykh/jumpcutter), but we can get better quality results by specifying a seperate micorphone track, and use ffmpeg more efficiently for faster results.
+This was inspired by [jumpcutter](https://github.com/carykh/jumpcutter), but we can get better quality results by specifying a seperate micorphone track.
+Using ffmpeg more efficiently also produces faster results.

 Youtube has different requirements from streams then twitch does.
 We want to cut out boring parts.